-Jokers - David Bowie Appears with multichromatic hair and a reaches into his smaller deck to pull out a card.
+- 1. Jokers A being with multi-chromatic hair appears and a reaches into his smaller deck to pull out a card.
 Roll a d30.
 The number of the roll represents the effect of this card.
 Whatever number appears is selected from this list and that effect applies instead.
-If a 1 or a 30 is rolled, roll again twice.

-2. Ace of Hearts - An old man with a crown appears to land you.
+If a 1 or a 30 is rolled, roll again twice. - 2.
+Ace of Hearts An old man with a crown appears to land you.

-You gain a +6 sacred bomus to diplomacy, the Leadership feat, and a small keep in the location of your choice.

-- 3. Ace of Spades A ray of violet energy strokes you, then shoots instantly upwards stealing your soul.
+You gain a +6 sacred bonus to diplomacy, the Leadership feat, and a small keep in the location of your choice. - 3.
+Ace of Spades A ray of violet energy strokes you, then shoots instantly upwards stealing your soul.